jzmanu/siyuan-dashboard/README_zh_CN.md

 - Adjust the right margin of the icon.
 - Adjust the spacing between the year, month, and day text in the chart.

+## v1.1.1

+- Fixed the problem that the image in README is not displayed in the plugin store.

 # Feedback

 If you encounter any problems during use, please raise [issues](https://github.com/jzmanu/siyuan-dashboard/issues) on Github.